xrhan/xrhan.github.io/_pages/frontpage.md

 # Research

-I am interested in computer vision, artificial intelligence and human perception/cognition.
+My research interests include 3D computer vision, generative models and multi-modal learning.

 Specifically, I enjoy building models that combine learning based approach with physics intuition and inspirations from the human visual system.
 I'm also interested in the intersection of vision with language and art.